How to Keep Dog Off Couch? 7 Easy Ways that Actually Work

 If your floor is all ceramic without a floor pillow or seat cushion in sight, don't be surprised if your pet loves napping on your couch all the time.
 Dogs may have a furry exterior, but they need the softness and warmth of a pillow or two to nap, lounge or play.

 Get your dog the best bed money can buy, or DIY old clothes or pillows into a super soft bed for him so that he stays far away from your precious sofa.
-You can read the best dog bed reviews & detailed buying guide from here.

 2. Keep food away from couch.